 The flower market (in French: Marché aux Fleurs Reine Elizabeth II) occupies a square in the Île de la Cité, not far from Notre-Dame Cathedral.
 It is two centuries old and dates back to 1808.

-Most of the flower market takes place under six metallic Art Nouveau pavilions (from 1900) surrounded by leafy lanes.
+Most of the flower market is under six metallic Art Nouveau pavilions (from 1900) surrounded by leafy lanes.

 Parisians and visitors come here to buy flowers, plants, shrubs, and decorative items.
 A bird market takes place on the site on Sunday.